Employer Information – Co-op

 University of Louisville, Brown and Williamson Club, Papa John’s Cardinal Stadium

 Employment Partners are cordially invited to participate in any of our fall recruiting events.
-This fall we are hosting the annual UofL Engineering Career Fair with a reception for the Society of Women Engineering chapter following the fair.
-And we are partnering with the Department of Civil Engineering to co-host their Networking/Recruiting Event.
+This fall we are hosting the annual UofL Engineering Career Fair and we are partnering with the Department of Civil Engineering to co-host their Networking/Recruiting Event.